borealbirds/WildTrax-dataHarmonization/README.md

 <pre>
 ./                                      Sample files for configuring and running scripts

-./WT_Point_Count_Codes                  Distance, duration and species code used by WT database

 ./archived                              Old versions of scripts

 ./lookupTables                          Project specific lookup tables created to allow translation from source data to WildTrax format